dries007/CurseMeta/README.md

 # CurseMeta v2

-Now with 100% C# voodoo.
+Now with 100% LESS C# voodoo.

 Work in progress.